iloveicedgreentea/GoWatchIt/readme.md

   * Also supports using my MadVR Envy Home Assistant integration
 * Set Master Volume based on media type (movie, TV, etc)
 * Trigger lights when playing or stopping automatically
-* Mute/Unmute minidsp for night mode/WAF
+* Mute/Unmute Minidsp for night mode/WAF
 * Mobile notifications (via HA) to notify for events like loading/unloading BEQ was successful or failed
 * Dry run and notification modes to verify BEQ profiles without actually loading them
 * All options are highly configurable with hot reload